typst-community/guidelines/src/chapters/style/documentation.typ

 ]

 Doc comments contain a description of the documented item itself, as well as an optional semantic trailer.
-The content of descriptions should generally be simple Typst markup and should not contain any scripting, (i.e. no loops, conditionals or function calls, except for `#link("...")[...]`), this allows the documentation to be turned into Markdown or plaintext or LSP to send to editors.
+The content of descriptions should generally be simple Typst markup and should not contain any scripting, (i.e. no loops, conditionals or function calls, except for `#link("...")[...]`).
+This allows the documentation to be turned into markdown or plain text for language servers to send to editors.

 == Description
 As mentioned before, the description should be simple, containing mostly markup and no scripting.